 POA&M Mapping to Inventory Findings

-Each vulnerability found needs individual tracking in the Plan of Action and Milestones (POA&M) using unique scanner identifiers.
-Teams must fix Critical and High risks within 30 days of finding them, Moderate risks within 90 days, and Low risks within 180 days.
+Track each vulnerability individually in the POA&M using unique scanner identifiers.
+Remediate Critical and High risks within 30 days of discovery, Moderate risks within 90 days, and Low risks within 180 days.
 Each POA&M entry must match the risk exposure table in the Security Assessment Report.

-CSPs must update their inventory workbook monthly with POA&M submissions after authorization.
-They need to track static assets and set up automated systems to identify and catalog all components within the authorization boundary monthly.
-A 3PAO conducts yearly assessments that include detailed control testing and complete system security review.
-Inventory accuracy remains an ongoing responsibility rather than a one-time task.
+Update your inventory workbook monthly with your POA&M submissions after certification.
+Track static assets and use automated systems to identify and catalog all components inside the boundary every month.
+A 3PAO conducts annual assessments that include detailed control testing and a full system security review.
+One operational change worth noting: with the Joint Authorization Board model retired, CSPs must share continuous monitoring data with all of their agency customers rather than a single authorizing body.
+Inventory accuracy is an ongoing responsibility, not a one-time task.

 Conclusion

-FedRAMP authorization is a major undertaking for SaaS providers who want to work with federal agencies.
-This piece gets into how proper system boundary definition and inventory management are the life-blood of successful compliance.
-These elements need careful attention since they directly affect the scope, cost, and timeline of your authorization experience.
+FedRAMP certification is a major undertaking for SaaS providers that want to serve federal agencies.
+Proper certification boundary definition and inventory management are the foundation of successful compliance, and they directly affect the scope, cost, and timeline of your effort.
+Your boundary must reflect multi-tenant architecture, shared services, external APIs, and your specific data flows, and a detailed inventory gives every component the scrutiny it needs.

 Key Takeaways

-• Define your system boundary precisely – Include all components handling federal data within a clear RED border, encompassing tenant isolation, shared services, and external API connections.
+- Define your certification boundary precisely.
+Include every component that handles federal data inside a clear RED border, covering tenant isolation, shared services, and external API connections.

-• Align documentation with actual implementation – Eliminate gaps between System Security Plan narratives, boundary diagrams, and real system architecture to avoid assessment delays.
+- Match documentation to implementation.
+Eliminate gaps between the SSP narrative, boundary diagrams, and real architecture to avoid assessment delays.

 FAQs